Send, receive, and shield emails with PostScale. One API, EU-hosted. PostScale

 Conclusion

 Each type of DNS server plays a unique role in making the internet accessible.
 Stub resolvers initiate queries, recursive resolvers follow the delegation chain, root and TLD servers provide direction, and authoritative servers deliver the final answer.
-With DNScale, you benefit from a DNS platform built on reliable authoritative infrastructure, distributed across an anycast network, and designed to ensure your domains are always reachable.
+With DNScale, you benefit from a DNS platform built on reliable authoritative infrastructure, distributed across an anycast network, and designed to keep your domains reachable.

 Ready to manage your DNS with confidence?